 These tutorials are all voiced, have good scripting and provide players of any level the help they need to get themselves immersed into this aircraft's systems.
 There are even some easter eggs at the end of some tutorials which made me giggle.
 This is something that no other developer has done, as far as my knowledge goes.

 With all that being said, I do think this is an aircraft that one should buy if you already have experience with another high-fidelity module.

 Alongside the Harrier, RAZBAM also launched two other "companion" AI assets to give a better home for the Harrier inside of the DCS ecosystem.
-These being its home, the U.S Navy LHS Tarawa and the HMS Invincible, with the addition of the KC-130, an air refueling version of the C-130 Hercules that is typically operated by the U.S Marine Corp as a support aircraft.
-As far as I am aware, these two assets are available to use for any DCS user as these were contributions to the larger DCS database.
+These being its two homes, the U.S Navy LHS Tarawa and the HMS Invincible, with the addition of the KC-130, an air refueling version of the C-130 Hercules that is typically operated by the U.S Marine Corp as a support aircraft.
+These two assets are available to use for any DCS user as these were contributions to the larger DCS database.

 The first of these two, the Tarawa-class Amphibious Assault Ship, is the one that gave the Harrier a home at sea.
 Being able to take off and land from this massive ship is simply fantastic.
 It has a very detailed 3D model and ATC integration, as expected.

 The second AI asset, the KC-130, is one that is useful to every player in DCS even if they don't use the Harrier.
 It is a slower tanker that fares better with a larger assortment of aircraft when compared to the KC-135 MPRS, which tends to fly comfortably at a faster speed.
 The refueling position is much more comfortable than the one present on the Stratotanker, being more centered and with more accessible visual cues to help you keep position.